 In view of the severity of the COVID-19 pandemic and the need to continuously bring hope to the members, SGM conducted the first headquarters leaders conference online on May 30.
 About 1,200 people attended the conference which was also held to celebrate May 3 Soka Gakkai Day and the 70th anniversary of the establishment of the women’s division (WD).
 This meeting also marks a fresh departure towards 2030, the 100th anniversary of the Soka Gakkai.

 To kick off the conference, a video of the third Soka Gakkai Headquarters Leaders meeting was shown in which experiences in faith were shared and significant developments in the organisation were reported.
 SGI Venezuela general director Lydia Salas shared how Venezuelan members overcame various challenges, including runaway inflation, poor communications infrastructure and the COVID-19 pandemic to carry out all planned activities and welcome over 200 new members last year.

-Future division and student division members presented the lively song “Be Brave,” and culture division members shared their victory reports.
-A new leadership line-up also gave a sense of revitalisation to the culture division.
+Future division and student division members presented the lively song “Be Brave,” and Culture Group members shared their victory reports.
+A new leadership line-up also gave a sense of revitalisation to the Culture Group.